tayyab-razzaq/burn-down-chart/docs/project-flow/README.md

 Make sure in index.html of django index template you have rendered all possible bundles, for now I've added vendor~main and main.

+To use s3 as static file serving

+Just set S3_STATIC=True and add your s3 credentials and bucket name and run collectstatic command to upload your static files.
+Make sure your bucket acl is public-read for build files